 The Company also operates aircraft that are used by our senior officers and other employees to conduct Company business.
 For personal security reasons, the Board of Directors requires our Chief Executive Officer to use private aircraft chartered, leased, or owned by the Company for all air travel, both business and personal.
-As part of the benefits negotiated in connection with Mr. Hanson's commencement of employment, the Company agreed to allow Mr. Hanson reasonable personal use of private aircraft chartered, leased, or owned by the Company agreed to allow Mr. Hanson reasonable personal use of private aircraft chartered, leased, or owned by the Company's policy on personal use of corporate aircraft.
+As part of the benefits negotiated in connection with Mr. Hanson's commencement of employment, the Company agreed to allow Mr. Hanson reasonable personal use of private aircraft chartered, leased, or owned by the Company, subject to compliance with the Company's policy on personal use of corporate aircraft.
 When our Chief Executive Officer or Mr. Hanson travel private aircraft chartered, leased, or owned by the Company, his or her spouse and other guests also may accompany him or her.